Ha1qal/Raja-Haiqal/Cryptography-Class/Assessments/Practical Test/Practical test 1.md

 ![output1](screenshots/dcode.png)

-but what rot it using?so i try to enumarate in cyberchef
+but what ROT it using?so i try to enumarate in cyberchef

 ![cyberchefoutput](screenshots/cyberchef.png)